dabarrell/ccc-project/README.md

 ## CouchDB on NeCTAR
 ### Prerequisites
 Requires Python 3.5+.
-It is recommended that you make a virtual environment and install prerequesites before proceeding.
+It is recommended that you make a virtual environment and install prerequisites before proceeding.
 This can be done with the following:

 ```
 mkvirtualenv -p python3 ccc-project